audioxide/data/data/posts/20150222-reviews-the-kinks-arthur.md

   - "#050808"
   - "#bdb693"
 pullquote: All very Kinks-y
-summary: It’s a funny old album, *Arthur*.
-A good deal of the songs are beautiful in ways only Ray Davies can achieve, but the album's scattered feel keeps it from being more than the sum of its parts.
+summary: A good deal of the songs are beautiful in ways only Ray Davies can achieve, but the album's scattered feel keeps it from being more than the sum of its parts.
 week: 4
 blurb: The songs are beautiful in ways only Ray Davies can achieve, but the album's scattered feel keeps it from being more than the sum of its parts.
 artistMBID: 17b53d9f-5c63-4a09-a593-dde4608e0db9
 albumMBID: cd27ba91-162e-3d8a-8042-9451b84aa78e

 ---
 author: André